Best Savings Accounts Poland 2026: Nest Bank 8%, mBank 7% (Full Ranking)

 Access Instant

-Watch out for: Promotional rate requires opening a checking account (Konto Direct) and setting up a regular income of at least PLN 1,000/month.
+Watch out for: The promotional rate requires opening a Konto Direct checking account and setting up a recurring inflow of at least PLN 1,000/month.

 Feature Details